5T33Z0/Lenovo-T530-Hackintosh-OpenCore/Install_macOS12.md

 ## I. Requirements

 - macOS Monterey.
 Download it with [ANYmacOS](https://www.sl-soft.de/anymacos/)
 - [OpenCore Legacy Patcher (OCLP)](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) &rarr; Click on Assets and download "OpenCore-Patcher-GUI-App".
-We'll use it in Post-Install only to re-install the missin drivers for the Intel HD4000 on-board graphics.
+We'll use it in Post-Install only to re-install the missing drivers for the Intel HD4000 on-board graphics.
 - USB Installer for clean install (optional)
+- My EFI Folder
-- My EFI Folder, SMBIOS: `MacBookPro10,1`
+- SMBIOS: `MacBookPro10,1`

-That's right, you can use a SMBIOS which supports Ivy Bridge CPUs with this config since it includes special Booter and Kernel Patches which will force `kern.hv_vmm_present` to always return `True`.
+That's right, you can use an SMBIOS which supports Ivy Bridge CPUs with this config because it includes special Booter and Kernel Patches which will force `kern.hv_vmm_present` to always return `True`.
 With `hv_vmm_present` returning `True`, both `OSInstallerSetupInternal` and `SoftwareUpdateCore` will set the Board-ID to `VMM-x86_64` while the rest of the OS will continue with the original Board-ID.

 In other words, these patches make macOS Monterey believe that it is running in a Virtual Machine which in return will use a different Board-ID (`VMM-x86_64`) internally, while the rest of the system will use `MacBookPro10,1`.
 This way, macOS Monterey can be installed, booted and updated on this otherwise unsupported system.
 Check my [VMM spoofing guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof) to find out more about this.